Healthdirect Free Australian health advice you can count on.

 • collect your mail

-What are my access requirements?
-Will my travel choices and accommodation suit my needs before and after medical treatment?
-Can my transport provider accommodate any equipment I need, such as a wheelchair?
+• What are my access requirements?
+Will my travel choices and accommodation suit my needs before and after my medical treatment?
+This may include the width of the hallway, room dimensions including bathroom, height of the bed and available parking.

 Read more about care options here:

-If you are living with a specific health condition or disability, you may be able to get more detailed information from groups or associations that support Australians with that condition.
+If you are living with a specific health condition or disability, you may be able to get more detailed information online or from local groups or associations.
+For example, the Breast Cancer Network Australia offers support in rural areas.

 Financial assistance for travel for healthcare